dsubbu01/aa/PITCHME.md

 What are our competitors doing in this space...
 @snapend

----?color=linear-gradient(80deg, black 50%, white 50%)
+---?color=linear-gradient(90deg, black 50%, white 50%)
-@snap[west span-40 text-white text-14]
+@snap[west span-50 text-white text-14]
-Expenses
+Expenses...
 @snapend

 @snap[north-east span-50 text-center]
 ##### Expenses towards buidling this capability?
 @snapend
-@snap[east span-48 text-center text-05]
+@snap[east span-48 font-montserrat text-05]
-What are the expenses that we need to identify, plan for, and track...
+What are the expenses that we need to identify, plan for, and track
 @snapend

----?color=linear-gradient(80deg, black 50%, white 50%)
+---?color=linear-gradient(90deg, black 50%, white 50%)
-@snap[west span-40 text-white text-14]
+@snap[west span-50 text-white text-14]
 Commercials (funding)?
 @snapend

 @snap[north-east span-50 text-center]
 ##### What is the ask from the ORB to build this capability?
 @snapend
-@snap[east span-48 text-center text-05]
+@snap[east span-48 font-montserrat text-05]
 Financial ask to build this capability ...
 @snapend